rynjms/panther/docs/gitbook/enterprise/snowflake.md

 ## Configuration Overview

-There are two parts to configuring Panther to integrate with Snowflake.
+There are three parts to configuring Panther to integrate with Snowflake.

 Part 1: Configure the Panther user interface with an AWS Secret for access